 Radio Frequency Management Representatives from the National Telecommunications and Information Administration (NTIA), DoD Military Departments (Army, Air Force and Navy), FAA, FCC, NASA and other agencies actively participate in AFTRCC meetings.
 Their presentations cover the entire range of radio frequency management subjects.
 The opportunity for AFTRCC members to meet with their Government counterparts provides an invaluable benefit since, in many cases, it is these same Government representatives with whom member companies must coordinate and schedule their flight tests.

-AFTRCC is recognized by the FCC and NTIA as the non-government coordinator for assignment of flight test frequencies (by the FCC in the case of HF and VHF voice frequencies and by the FCC and NTIA in the case of the telemetry frequencies, 1435-1535 MHz and 2310-2390 MHz).
+AFTRCC is recognized by the FCC and NTIA as the non-government coordinator for assignment of flight test frequencies (by the FCC in the case of HF and VHF voice frequencies and by the FCC and NTIA in the case of the telemetry frequencies, 1435-1535 MHz, 2360-2395 MHz and 2345-2360 MHz on a secondary basis).

 AFTRCC member representatives and AFTRCC's Washington counsel review and comment on proposed rulemakings pertaining to use of radio frequencies with a view toward protecting of the radio spectrum allocated for flight test purposes.
 In addition, through Washington counsel member companies are kept apprised of developments in the rapidly-changing world of radio regulation.